KevinMX/support-matrix/LicheePi4A/Fedora/README.md

 ### Boot Information

-Screen recording (from writing the image to logging into the system):
+Screen recording (from flashing the image to logging into the system):

 [![asciicast](https://asciinema.org/a/h2waHR5bazhEOeMYYxbbWUxBm.svg)](https://asciinema.org/a/h2waHR5bazhEOeMYYxbbWUxBm)